 CEO and Founder Jill Vialet has worked for more than 25 years in the nonprofit sector, focusing her entrepreneurial skills on creating and developing two successful nonprofit organizations.

-Playworks for every kid.
+Playworks for every kid

 Playworks has a national office in Oakland, CA, with program offices in each of the cities it serves throughout the US.
 To see who is leading our efforts in the cities, see the Community Pages.

 Darcy Brown-Martin comes to Playworks with 18 years of experience in both the corporate and nonprofit worlds.
 She has worked variously as a journalist, publications specialist, and nonprofit development manager, securing funding to support a notable Bay Area arts institution.
-As Playworks' Corporate Strategy Manager, Darcy forges and nurtures collaborative partnerships between Playworks and a variety of national corporate supporters, and also advises and supports Playworks' city-specific development staff in creating strong corporate partnerships in their regional markets.
+As Playworks' Corporate Strategy Director, Darcy forges and nurtures collaborative partnerships between Playworks and a variety of national corporate supporters, and also advises and supports Playworks' city-specific development staff in creating strong corporate partnerships in their regional markets.
 Darcy is a graduate of Brown University, loves to dance, and is delighted to have access through Playworks to rich opportunities to hone her novice-level Four-Square skills.

 Jennette comes to Playworks with more than twelve years of work experience with social service agencies, both domestically and internationally.
 Her roles have included direct service provider to children and youth, advisor in the organizational development of a small non-profit, planning administrator, and data administrator.
 Her significant data management and analysis experience comes from her recent work with First Five Contra Costa County, as well as experience gained while working on her Master of Social Welfare degree (MSW).
 Her favorite playground game is Knockout.